 5. Cleaning the Carpet

-We also recommend that you pick up an enzymatic cleaner for cleaning up the messes.
+We also recommend that you pick up an enzymatic cleaner to clean up the messes.
 Most of these can be used on every surface.
 They can break down the odors and stains caused by pets, including vomit and feces.
 Just do a spot test before using it on a bigger surface, as they can sometimes cause discoloration.

 Image Credit: Kristi Blokhin, Shutterstock